FLUID: A Fine-Grained Lightweight Urban Signalized-Intersection Dataset of Dense Conflict Trajectories: Methods

 \begin{itemize} \item \textbf{DroneVehicle\_Revised}: Our custom-curated dataset, which augments the DroneVehicle benchmark \cite{sun2022drone} with manually-annotated samples of underrepresented classes (e.g., tricycles from FLUID) and additional vehicle types (e.g., motorcycles from the VETRA dataset \cite{hellekes2024vetra}) to enhance its robustness. \item \textbf{CODrone} \cite{ye2025more}: A recent high-quality, \textbf{4K-resolution} OBB detection benchmark, used to ensure state-of-the-art performance on common object categories, especially small objects such as pedestrians and two-wheelers. \item \textbf{Songdo Vision} \cite{fonod2025advanced}: A third detector was trained on this dataset to enhance the detection of VRUs (e.g., motorcycles).
 Although notable for its extensive and precise HBB annotations, its HBB detections were subsequently converted to the OBB format to serve as a supplement to the primary OBB detectors. \end{itemize}

 For each of the three training processes, the respective dataset was re-partitioned into training, validation, and test subsets using a 70\%/20\%/10\% ratio, and each model instance was trained for 200 epochs.
-The detections was then generated through a category-based fusion of the outputs from these specialised detectors, as illustrated in Figure \ref{fig:metrics}.
+Subsequently, the final detections were generated through a category-based fusion of the outputs from these specialised detectors, as illustrated in Figure \ref{fig:metrics}.

+To evaluate the performance of each detector, we adopt the standard metrics from the YOLOv8 framework, including bounding box loss, classification loss, and Distribution Focal Loss (DFL) for both training and validation phases.
+The detection performance is quantified by Precision, Recall, and mean Average Precision (mAP) at Intersection over Union (IoU) thresholds of 0.5 and 0.5:0.95.
+Detailed definitions of each metric are provided in the supplementary materials \cite{zou2023object}\cite{li2020generalized}.
+F1-Confidence curve is a curve that shows the variation of F1-score as Confidence gradually increases.
+The F1-score exceeded 0.8 for all categories, indicating a well-balanced performance between precision and recall and confirming the robustness of the detection model.

 In this process, We identified the object categories where each detector outperforms the others (termed its \textit{advantage categories}).
 The final detection output for any given frame was constructed by integrating only the detections for these designated advantage categories from their respective specialist detector.
-This ensemble approach ensures a comprehensive and precise set of object detections, forming a robust input for the final trajectory generation.
+This ensemble approach ensures a comprehensive and precise set of object detections.

-\paragraph{Lightweight Tracking.} Once object detection was complete, we employed SparseTrack \cite{liu2025sparsetrack} to link the detections over time and form continuous trajectories.
+\paragraph{Lightweight Tracking} Once object detection was complete, we employed SparseTrack \cite{liu2025sparsetrack} to link the detections over time and form continuous trajectories.
 This algorithm was chosen for its effectiveness in dense and complex scenes, as it uses only intersection over union (IoU) for matching.
 As an enhancement to the widely-used ByteTrack \cite{zhang2022bytetrack}, SparseTrack introduces pseudo-depth estimation and deep cascade matching (DCM). ensuring robustness against occlusions and in mixed-traffic scenarios with VRUs.
 The pseudo-depth ($d_p$) is defined as:

 The pseudo-depth of a target is determined by its distance from the camera.
 This value, denoted as $d_p$ (where a larger value implies a greater distance), is calculated using the image height $H$ and the y-coordinate of the bounding box's bottom-center point, $y_p$, within the image's pixel coordinate system.
 Next, the Deep Cascade Matching (DCM) algorithm refines the association process for confirmed tracks by assigning matching priorities.
 This multi-level strategy employs a cost matrix that combines cosine and Mahalanobis distances alongside the standard IoU score.
 The final data association is then resolved using the Hungarian algorithm.